 In the current environment, where the practice of mindfulness meditation is routinely detached from the broader context of Buddhist doctrine, even among Buddhist practitioners we’re much more likely to find the ultimate, liberating goal of nibbana confused with a conventional version of mental health.
 The problem Engler so skillfully documented 30 years ago is increasingly likely to occur and at the same time is increasingly less likely to be appreciated for what it is.
 Given this situation, his research is, arguably, even more germane now than when it was first published.

-Let’s be clear: mindfulness meditation has proven to be an effective component in psychotherapeutic programs aimed at achieving the secular or (to use the Buddhist term) conventional goal of mental health. is in itself is an accomplishment of indisputable value.
+Let’s be clear: mindfulness meditation has proven to be an effective component in psychotherapeutic programs aimed at achieving the secular or (to use the Buddhist term) conventional goal of mental health.
+This in itself is an accomplishment of indisputable value.
 But mindfulness meditation in its “ultimate” application—as a Buddhist practice aimed toward realization of nibbana—is not concerned with shaping a functional ego.
 It is, rather, a way to disidentify with both health and illness, happiness and sorrow, pleasure and pain.
 To disidentify, that is, with the unavoidably painful nature of even the most refined varieties of self-centered experience.

 As practiced in the traditional Buddhist context, mindfulness is not a powerful, spiritualized form of psychotherapy, a device for fine-tuning the ego—much less a strategy for achieving “complete and invulnerable self-sufficiency.”
 Although in an abridged form it can be legitimately harnessed to the business of healing the self of a range of mental and emotional disorders, as an essential component in the Buddhist path to nibbana, mindfulness is not about becoming a happier, better person.
 It’s not about “happiness” at all—at least not if “happiness” is understood as the fulfillment of desire.
 Mindfulness is, rather, about wisdom rooted in insight, renunciation, and unqualified self-surrender.